cdmugn/DataViz_Final_Project/classmate_projects.md

 3/30: Jack Sylvia

 - Made linear plots of multiple variables, working on adding leaflets that change based on team choice so you can see where they are located in NY state.

+4/4:  Burke

+- Made mario kart app, trying to get the app to run and appear.
+Suggested I add another data set with ratings by brewery so I can add that to my breweries tab.